Libensemble/libe-community-examples/README.md

    for more information about the included files.

 5. #### ParMOO-Emittance
+   *Complete Workflow*

    A ParMOO persistent generator function is used to solve a biobjective accelerator emittance minimization problem, while exploiting problem structure.
    This directory contains sample-solvers for multiobjective optimization of particle accelerator setup by using either ParMOO inside libE or libE inside of ParMOO.
 Note that both methods produce equivalent results.
 See the ``parmoo-emittance/README.rst`` for more details, as well as detailed usage instructions and references.

+6. #### Distributed Consensus-based Optimization Methods
+   *Generator and Allocator Functions*

+   Four generator functions, a matching allocator function, a consensus-subroutines module, and tests for each.
+   All created by Caleb Ju at ANL as Given's associate Summer 2021.
+See the docstrings in each of the modules for more information.

+   Last included in libEnsemble v0.9.3.
+See [here](https://github.com/Libensemble/libensemble/tree/v0.9.3/libensemble/gen_funcs).